-A gate to control the water flow to the irrigation ditch still exists, indicated by Mr. Takahashi, who noted that Grove Farm still likely owns the water rights.
+Mr. Takahashi pointed out a gate that still exists to control water flow to the irrigation ditch.
+He noted that Grove Farm still likely owns the water rights.
 For Mr. Takahashi, the gate remains an integral part of history as it provided water to the ditches and reservoirs and regulated the flow to prevent floods.

 At one point during the site tour, the group came upon a papaya tree full of flowers.
-Kupuna Makanani illustrated how she would use the flowers to make into leis (Figure 38).
+Kupuna Makanani illustrated how she would use the flowers to make leis (Figure 42).
 Both Kupuna Makanani and Mr. Takahashi enjoyed green papaya soup with chicken, or chicken tinola, a Filipino dish.
-Another fond memory the group shared among one another was the regular baking of fresh bread, which were usually done on Tuesdays along with malasadas.
-Even the yeast was made by hand, with a little piece taken out, used and replaced each baking.
+Another fond memory the group shared was the regular baking of fresh bread, usually done on Tuesdays along with malasadas.
+Even the yeast was made by hand, with a little piece taken out, used, and replaced each baking.

-During baking days at Puhi Camp, the job of the children would be to gather the wood and keep the fire going.
-The children would be given a special kind of bread baked in a long pan, like a muffin pan, made just for them, according to Kupuna Makanani:
+During baking days at Puhi Camp, the children's the job was to gather wood and keep the fire going.
+The children were given a special kind of bread baked in a long pan, like a muffin pan, made just for them, according to Kupuna Makanani:

-And when we were full, we would go out in play.
+And when we were full, we would go out and play.
 And then the other kids would come, and they would take care [of the fire].
 And they would give the kids some bread and butter.
 And you know because you can smell the bread coming out.

-The group took note of plants that grow in and around the Project area, which also include orchids (Figure 39), koa trees, as well as fruit trees like mango, papaya, and others.
+The group took note of plants that grow in and around the project area, including orchids (Figure 43), koa trees, as well as fruit trees like mango, papaya, and others.